-Med Life SA Board of Directors consists of 7 members under administration agreements concluded with the Company, approved by the General Shareholders Meeting.
+Med Life SA Board of Directors consists of 7 members under administration agreements concluded with the Company, and approved by the General Shareholders Meeting.

-Members' mandate for a period of 4 years, starting December 21st, 2020 and ending December 20th, 2024.
-No loans were granted to managers and administrators in 2022 and 2021.
+The members' mandates are for a period of 4 years, starting December 21st 2020 and ending December 20th 2024.
+No loans were granted to managers and administrators in 2023 and 2022.